neoz/git-commit-generator/readme.md

 ## Usage

 Once the alias is set up, you can use `git commit-gen` to run the Git Commit Generator tool.

+1. Stage your changes using `git add <files>`
+2. Run `git commit-gen`
+3. Follow the prompts to generate and use your commit message

 ## Copyright